pafluxa/bpoint/README.md

 B-Point is a stand-alone pointing library written in C that uses spherical trigonometry instead of quaternions.

+BPoint was created in the context the Cosmology Large Angular Scale Surveyor.
+The main purpose was to get a "quaternion-free" (and properly documented!) telescope pointing library with the ability to handle boresight rotations, as well as "goodies" such as routines to calculate the "re-centering" focal-plane coordinates to Solar System bodies.

+# Authorship

-The author of this code is Michael "Mike" K. Brewer.
-Me (Pedro Fluxa), I am a mere maintainer of this repository and the code itself so other people can use it in their projects.
-Thanks Mike!
+The author of this code is Michael "Mike" K. Brewer,

+Me (Pedro Fluxa), I am a mere maintainer of this repository.
+OK fine, I also wrote a neglible portion of the library and the CMake installation files, big deal.
+I claim no authorship of this library anyways.

+_Thanks Mike!_
 # Dependencies

 BPoint depends on SOFA (Standards Of Fundamental Astronomy) library, which can be downloaded from